AdamIzdebski/hpc-best-practices/README.md

-# JUWELS Booster cluster
+# Accessing JUWELS Booster module

-This overview contains the minimal list of steps a user needs to execute to run a job using GPUs.
+This overview contains the minimal list of steps a user needs to execute to run a job utilizing a GPU.

 ## Getting started